thatgeeman/ml-framework/README.md

 # ml-framework
-A ML framework to init a data science project
+A machine learning framework to init a data science project